 A pioneering and charismatic figure who led the Independent Order of St. Luke to national prominence, Maggie Lena Walker (1864–1934) first joined the organization at age 14.
 She rose through the ranks, becoming a lodge president and then a national deputy.
 In 1895 she founded the IOSL Juvenile Department, which established new leadership roles for women members.
 In 1899, Walker succeeded William M. T. Forrester as Right Worthy Grand Secretary, a position she held until her death.

 As the Right Worthy Grand Secretary-Treasurer of the IOSL, Maggie Walker promoted a vision of African American economic empowerment.
-In her native city of Richmond, she invested the IOSL’s resources to launch several business ventures, including the St. Luke Herald, a weekly newspaper; the St. Luke Emporium, a department store; and the St. Luke Penny Savings Bank.
+In her native city of Richmond, Virginia, she invested the IOSL’s resources to launch several business ventures, including The St. Luke Herald, a weekly newspaper; the St. Luke Emporium, a department store; and the St. Luke Penny Savings Bank.
 These institutions, along with the IOSL administrative offices, provided services and white-collar jobs for African American men and women.

 In 1903 Maggie Walker established the St. Luke Penny Savings Bank in Richmond.
 By the mid-1920s the bank had deposits of over $500,000 and had helped over 600 Black families to purchase homes.

 The IOSL newspaper, published weekly from 1902 to 1931, reported on organizational activities as well as topics of general interest to the African American community.
 To cut costs during the Depression, the staff replaced the Herald with a monthly newsletter, the St. Luke Fraternal Bulletin, which continued publication for several decades.